Not. Good. Enough.

 I’ve learned to let go and surrender- that’s how I’m overcoming perfectionism.

 … for that perfect moment.
 If you wait, it’ll never come.
 Trust me on this one.
-I think that a lot us of spend majority of our time waiting.
+I think that a lot of us spend majority of our time waiting.
 I know people who spend their entire lives… waiting.
 I hear people say, all the time: “I just can’t wait to get a better job“, “I will be happy when I get a bigger house” or “I will be happy when I’ll meet the one“, “I will start once I’m ready.”

 You can spend your entire life, saying these things.
 You can spend the rest of your life waiting to start living.